-To enter the IEEE-488 parameter programming menu press "EXIT" and "SET" simultaneously and then release to enter the secondary menu.
-Press "SET" repeatedly until the display reaches " $P \cap Ob E$ ".
-Press "UP" repeatedly until the IEEE-488 interface menu is indicated with "IEEE".
+To enter the IEEE-488 parameter menu, press "EXIT" while holding down "SET", then release both buttons to enter the secondary menu.
+Press "SET" repeatedly until the display reaches "Pr Ob E".
+Press "UP" repeatedly until the

+IEEE-488 interface menu is indicated with "IEEE".
 Press "SET" to enter the IEEE-488 parameter menu.
-The IEEE-488 menu contains the IEEE-488 address parameter.

-10.2.1.1 Address
+10.2.1.1 IEEE-488 Address

-The IEEE-488 address is prompted with "R d d c E 55".
+The IEEE-488 address is indicated with "RddrE55".
 Press "SET" to program the address.
 The default address is 22.
-Change the device address of the bath if necessary to match the address used by the communication equipment by pressing "UP" or "DOWN" and then "SET".
+Change the device address of the bath if necessary to match the address used by the communication equipment by pressing "UP" or "DOWN".
+Press "SET" to save the new setting or "EXIT" to abort and skip to the next parameter.